Frequently Asked Questions

 Q: What is your replacement or refund policy?

-Refunds or Returns will NOT be issued for NOT reading the item description PRIOR to purchase.
+Refunds or Returns will NOT be issued for dissatisfaction of picture quality, compatibility issues and NOT reading the item description PRIOR to purchase.
 The FIRST LINE of the item description states exactly what will be shipped.

 A: Refunds will not be issued for quality dissatisfaction.
 Most titles sold are from a DVD source with excellent picture quality.